A Comprehensive List of Health Concerns in Cavalier King Charles Spaniels

 Conclusion

-In conclusion, owning a cavalier king charles spaniel can be an absolute delight, with their loyal, friendly, and affectionate nature making them perfect family pets.
+In conclusion, owning a Cavalier King Charles Spaniel can be an absolute delight, with their loyal, friendly, and affectionate nature making them perfect family pets.
 However, it’s very important to be aware of the various hereditary health concerns associated with this breed.

 From heart conditions such as Mitral Valve Disease to neurological issues like Chiari-like malformation and Syringomyelia, or eye disorders such as Dry Eye Syndrome, it’s important to understand the signs and symptoms of these conditions for early detection and treatment.
 Certain diseases can even be detected through DNA testing, helping breeders make responsible choices.